-Example: A person arrives in Victoria with a red zone permit which is valid for 14 days from their arrival date.
+Example: a person arrives in Victoria with a red zone permit which is valid for 14 days from their arrival date.
 Two days after entering Victoria, all locations that the person travelled from to Victoria are determined to be orange zones (or a combination of orange and green zones) on and from a date which is just prior to the person's entry to Victoria.
 The Department notifies the person that the red zone permit obligations which applied after entering Victoria have changed to align with the lesser, orange zone permit obligations in clause 6(4) for the remaining 12 days of the red zone permit's validity period.
-This includes requirements for the person to continue self-quarantining until they are tested for SARS-CoV-2 and receive a negative SARS-CoV-2 test result.
-If the person has already been tested for SARS-CoV-2 in accordance with clauses 7(3)(e) or 7(3) (f) and has received a negative SARS-CoV-2 test result, the person may cease self-quarantining immediately.
+This includes requirements for the person to continue selfquarantining until they are tested for SARS-CoV-2 and receive a negative SARS-CoV-2 test result.
+If the person has already been tested for SARS-CoV-2 test result, the person may cease self-quarantining immediately.